 Given below are the types of digital certificates:

 - Email Certificate: It contains the email id of the user.
 This is used to identify the email message’s signer has an email id that is the same as mentioned in the user’s certificate.

-- Server-side SSL Certificate: These types of a certificate are useful for the merchants because merchants want their users to trust on their side and buy good services form their site.
+- Server-side SSL Certificate: These types of a certificate are useful for merchants because merchants want their users to trust their side and buy good services from their site.

 - Client-side SSL Certificate: A merchant uses this type of certificate to identify their clients.

 - Code Signing Certificates: This type of digital Certificate allows the Software developer to encrypt the code of their software or application.
 After encrypting the code attacker can not change or modify that code.
 Code Signing Certificates ensure the highest levels of security and verification.
 CA of the Code Signing Certificate verifies the integrity of software and the publisher’s identity using public key infrastructure (PKI) and digital signature technology and confirms that your code has not been tampered with or corrupted.

 This has been a guide for Digital Certificates.
 Here we have discussed digital certificates, the contents of a digital certificate, how it is created, and its types.
 You may also have a look at the following articles to learn more –